Rfinazzo4/E-Commerce-Project/README.md

 # E-Commerce-Project
-This Website used concepts to track fake purchase order information using Forms, Sessions, Cookies, and ultimately saving the information in a Mongo Database.
+This Website tracks fake purchase order information using concepts such as Forms, Sessions, Cookies, and ultimately saving the information in a Mongo Database.